metrumresearchgroup/2023-ACoP-14-gene-therapy/README.md

 ![dynamics_validation](img/mouse_RBC_T_B_HSCT.png)

 Overall, the RBC reconstitution was slower, as we observed in our previous simulation.
 The predicted B cell reconstitution was in the standard deviation of the observed data.
 T cell recovery at a 50% conditioning strength (i.e. loss of 50% progenitors) appeared to match the early reconstitution dynamics the best, but a 30% conditioning yielded closer steady state.
-There are a couple of possible explanations for the discrepancy:

-1. Difference between mice.
-We noticed that steady state T cell count had huge variability.
-In addition, the T cell model from [Thomas-Vaslin et al., 2008](https://www.jimmunol.org/content/180/4/2240.long) was developed for FVB mice, but C57BL/6J mice was used in experiments in [Boyer et al., 2019](https://pubmed.ncbi.nlm.nih.gov/30905737/).
-Lymphocyte counts were very different in these 2 types of mouse.
-For example, lymphocyte count in C57BL/6J mice averages ~4k per microliter of blood; in FVB mice, the count is 1-2k per microliter of blood, with significant gender difference.

-2. Difference in thymus environment.
-Literature suggested different thymus environments (e.g. epithelialc cells, cytokines) were known to influence T cell development ([Velardi et al., 2021](https://www.nature.com/articles/s41577-020-00457-z)).

 ## Adapting mouse model for younger mice

 Our eventual goal for the mouse model was to predict the ex-vivo gene therapy for ADA-SCID mice.
 One challenge was that many experiments were carried out on mice that were 14-18 days after birth to avoid potential systematic complications or death.

 However, in these very young mice, their naive T cell dynamics were different.
-They had higher thymic output, probably due to either a more lymphoid-biased differentation (i.e. higher MPP -> CLP rate), or faster proliferation in lymphoid progenitors ([Young et al., 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5068232/), [Baran-Gale et al., 2020](https://elifesciences.org/articles/56221)).
+They had higher thymic output, probably due to either a more lymphoid-biased differentation (i.e. higher MPP -> CLP differentiation rate), or faster proliferation in lymphoid progenitors ([Young et al., 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5068232/), [Baran-Gale et al., 2020](https://elifesciences.org/articles/56221)).

 Sensitivity analysis showed that the steady state peripheral blood T cell concentration was not sensitive to DN/ DP cell proliferation rates (data not shown).
-Thus, for simplicity, we tune the rate of MPP -> CLP.
+Thus, for simplicity, we tune the MPP -> CLP differentiation rate.
 We use the CD4+ thymocyte as the benchmark.
 In prior simulation, this number was ~ 300k.
 In 15-day mice, it was ~780k ([Lee, 2018](https://theses.gla.ac.uk/31002/)).
 In addition, splenic B cell count was ~25.2M in these young mice ([Blackburn and Kellems, 2005](https://pubmed.ncbi.nlm.nih.gov/15705418/)).

 Our parameter scan suggested that increasing MPP -> CLP rate by 2.5-3.5 folds could address the discrepancy in steady state lymphocyte count between a 15-day mouse and 3-month old mice.

 ![](img/mouse_15day_ada_scid.png)

-By choosing to increase MPP -> CLP rate by 3 folds, lymphocytes at steady state have higher counts.
+By choosing to increase MPP -> CLP differentiation rate by 3 folds, lymphocytes at steady state have higher counts.

 | Mouse | naive T per uL blood |  naive B per uL blood |
 | ----- | -------------------- | --------------------- |